shil5/bst_356_prac/README.md

-# bst_351
+# bst_356_prac
-It will contain all "BST 351 Elements of Reliability &amp; Survival Analysis" R files as well as some helper files.
+It will contain all "BST 356 PRACTICAL" R files as well as some helper files.
 SEM 6, 2020

 I had to
 $ git push -f origin master